Read on to find out

 We know that everyone has their own individual, writing style and this we welcome!
 Our in-house editor will help you to knock your copy into shape.

 Guest-authored blogs should be between 1000-1500 words.
 All posts, regardless of length, will be edited to our house style (where necessary) to ensure the number of words is optimised for the format.
+We will prioritise articles that provide actionable and personal insights, enabling the reader to go away with clear, concrete ideas about what they can do next and how to do it.
+These articles focus on what the reader gains, teach or share new methods, help to refine existing methods, or broaden the reader’s mindset.

 Articles published on Mind the Product must be original work.
 We take a strong anti-plagiarism stance.
 Plagiarised work will be removed from the site and we will not work with the author again in future.